warner/q-runtime/README.rst

 Other Old Stuff
 ---------------

+(maybe out-of-date)

- bunch of "objects", each of which is a piece of code (implementing a single method) that gets access to some "power".
+The Vat contains a bunch of "objects", each of which is a piece of code (implementing a single method) that gets access to some "power".
 This Power can include persistent storage (named "Memory"), "references" to other objects (eventual-send messages to remote objects, both eventual-send and